-Perspective | As the Lincoln Memorial turns 100, a group of Lincoln fans hopes to right a century-old wrong
+Perspective | As Lincoln Memorial turns 100, group hopes to right a century-old wrong

 “He’s the most written-about person in U.S. history by far: 20,000 books and counting,” said Ed Epstein, secretary of the Lincoln Group.

 Lincoln Group members love exploring all aspects of the 16th president’s life — and what has happened since that life ended.
-That includes what happened on May 30, 1922, the day the Lincoln Memorial was dedicated on the Mall.
+That includes what happened on May 30, 1922, the day the Lincoln Memorial was dedicated on the National Mall.

 That’s where Robert Russa Moton comes in.
 He was the second principal of the Tuskegee Institute, the Alabama college founded by Booker T. Washington.
 Moton was the only African American speaker invited to address the crowd at the dedication of the Lincoln Memorial.

-For an event supposedly celebrating the man who freed enslaved people — Moton was himself the son of a man born into slavery — Blacks were treated abysmally at the ceremony.
-The seating was segregated, with Black attendees forced to sit separately from Whites.
+For an event supposedly celebrating the man who freed enslaved people — Moton was himself the son of a man born into slavery — Black people were treated abysmally at the ceremony.
+The seating was segregated, with Black attendees forced to sit separately from White ones.
 And Moton was told by the event’s White organizers that the first draft of his speech was too confrontational.

 Epstein said the Lincoln Group would like to invite Moton’s descendants to the centennial, to be held on the steps of the memorial on May 22.